bloominstituteoftechnology/Sprint-Challenge--Django-I/README.md

 - [Getting Started on Heroku with Python](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) - official tutorial, has a full working example app if you want to step through with that before you try with Djorg
 - [Lambda School Python/Django resources](https://github.com/LambdaSchool/Getting-Started/blob/master/PythonDjango.md)

+You may also find the `heroku logs` command useful to diagnose errors, as Heroku error messages are usually not that descriptive.
 And, while this is a sprint challenge, it is okay to chat some about your progress and issues you hit - just make sure you actually type and understand all of your own code, even if you are finding it from somewhere else.
 It's also a good practice to note the resources you use, as comments in your code and sharing them with others via Slack.

 The review lecture will step over the above process, giving you a chance to figure out any parts you miss.
 But please open a PR before then with: